elpoeprod/elpAudio/README.md

 Then download all of the files in the repository and click on "elpAudio.gm81".
 Done!
 Now you can do anything.

 ## Second way
-<a href="https://discord.gg/CMZKMS4NHM">Game Maker 8.2</a> with GM8.2 Core and Network extensions (they will be installed with the GM8.2).
+You need to install <a href="https://discord.gg/CMZKMS4NHM">Game Maker 8.2</a> with GM8.2 Core and Network extensions (they will be installed with the GM8.2).
-To install Game Maker 8.2 go to #roadmap text-channel on GM8.2 discord server Then download all of the files in the repository and click on "elpAudio.gm81".
+To install Game Maker 8.2 go to #roadmap text-channel on GM8.2 discord server.
+Then download all of the files in the repository and click on "elpAudio.gm81".
 Done!
 Now you can do anything.

 # HOW TO USE: